The size of your success is measured by the strength of your desire and how you handle disappointment along the way.

 What to do After a Disappointment

-What you do moments after a disappointment are absolutely critical.
-How you respond to disappointment will not only affect your current situation, but will also foretell how you are likely to approach future disappointments as you continue to work towards your desired outcomes.
+How you respond to disappointment will not only affect your current situation but will also foretell how you’re likely to approach future disappointments as you continue to work toward your desired goals.

-Here are some suggestions to help you handle disappointment effectively and intelligently:
+Here are several more suggestions to help you handle disappointment in optimal ways.

 Focus on the War, Not the Battles

 Don’t get lost in being short-sighted.
-Thinking short-term and only seeing the disappointment in the moment will prevent you from seeing the bigger picture and the possibilities that may exist moving forward.
+Thinking short-term and not having the foresight to look beyond your disappointment will prevent you from seeing the bigger picture and the possibilities that may exist on the horizon.